s4yan/netman/README.md

 # netman
+# Hello, world!
-# Hello, world, i'm just getting started with Github, any review or help would be appreciated!
+# This is Steven, a netman who is just getting started with Github, any review or help would be appreciated!